UW-Macrostrat/macrostrat-api/README.md

 If Redis is available it will be used, otherwise they are cached in the application memory.

+The API requires `node` v14 or later to run.
+Recent testing has been conducted on `node` v18.

 #### Data

 The following databases must be in place: